 - Off-road parking for a number of vehicles, and plenty of street parking

 - An undercover, open-air area with a small cafe and tables and chairs

 - Complimentary tea and coffee

-- Cold drinks for sale at the licensed bar
+- Cold drinks and ice blocks for sale at the licensed bar

 - A simple play area for children with toys and books

 - A gift shop with locally made and deer-themed merchandise